Sy-rex/FirstMVCProject/README.md

 Commit №5 Training to use data transfer from the controller to the view with use Model and Thymeleaf

-Commit №6 Training to use DAO, implemented R From CRUD while without real DB
+Commit №6 Training to use DAO, implemented R from CRUD while without real DB

+Commit №7 Training to use Annotation @ModelAttribute and implemented C from CRUD while without real DB